Rocketbirds: Hardboiled Chicken: Development

 In 2000, Sian Yue Tan and James Anderson made the Flash animation Albatropolis: 'Pilot.
 A parody of an 80s trend started by Teenage Mutant Ninja Turtles, the video featured chickens and penguins violently fighting against each other in a snowy field.
 The concept stuck around with Sian Yue for a while until he formed Ratloop Asia the same year, using the characters as a way of practicing game development.
 Nine years later, Rocketbirds: Revolution! was launched online in 2009 as a browser-based game, with a free playable demo for the first chapter and the remaining ten being paid for as long as the player had an account.
 This early version was later nominated for three awards in the 2010 Independent Games Festival for Excellence in Audio, Excellence in Visual Art and the Seumas McNally Grand Prize, losing out only to Closure, Limbo and Monaco in each category respectively.

 Ratloop would eventually make a deal with Sony Computer Entertainment to have the game be an exclusive for the PlayStation 3 and PlayStation Vita, with PC ports releasing two years afterwards.
 These versions added the co-op story mode, jetpack stages, more cutscenes and miscellaneous visual improvements to the initial Flash version.
 The Vita version in particular featured different stage layouts and added short tutorial cutscenes, along with a teaser for the then-in-development Rocketbirds 2 that showcased early concept art.
 Some of these included concepts of tanks and Hardboiled riding a motorcycle, both of which never got implemented into the released game.

 Reception

-The PlayStation Vita version received "generally favorable reviews", while the PC and PlayStation 3 versions received above-average reviews, according to the review aggregation website Metacritic.
+The PlayStation Vita version received "generally favorable reviews", while the PC and PlayStation 3 versions received "mixed or average reviews", according to the review aggregation website Metacritic.